zenwalk/feralfilehosting/Feral Wiki/Software/node.js - How to install/readme.md

 In SSH do these commands.
-Use this faq if you do not know how to SSH into your slot: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)
+Use this FAQ if you do not know how to SSH into your slot: [SSH basics - Putty](https://www.feralhosting.com/faq/view?question=12)

 These commands will download the linked version of node.js and set it up inside your `~/private` directory.

 ~~~
-wget -qNO ~/node.js.tar.gz http://nodejs.org/dist/v0.10.13/node-v0.10.13-linux-x64.tar.gz
+wget -qO ~/node.js.tar.gz http://nodejs.org/dist/v0.10.17/node-v0.10.17-linux-x64.tar.gz
 ~~~

-This downloads the node-v0.10.13-linux-x64.tar.gz and then saves it as node.tar.gz in your  `~/private` directory.
+This downloads the `node-v0.10.17-linux-x64.tar.gz` and then saves it as `node.tar.gz` in your  `~/private` directory.

 ~~~
 tar -xzf ~/node.js.tar.gz -C ~/private